What Is a Floating Holiday [+ Free Policy Template]

 Floating holidays can also provide an acceptable compromise for those federal holidays on which you’ve chosen to keep your business open.
 Employees for whom the holiday is meaningful can take off while other employees keep your business open, functional, and revenue-generating.

-Setting Up Your Policy
+Tips for Setting Up Your Policy

 There are situations where two consecutive days may be appropriate.
 If an employee and their spouse have birthdays on consecutive days, you could allow your employee to take two floating holidays—one for their birthday and one for their spouse’s.
-While not technically a holiday, letting employees use a floating holiday for their birthday or similar family event would be acceptable use.
+While not technically a holiday, letting employees use a floating holiday for their birthday or a similar family event would be acceptable use.

 Your policy should also state that a request does not guarantee approval.
 As a small business, you have many competing factors to consider when determining whether to grant a request for a floating holiday.